Jorge R. Gutierrez: Biography

-In October 2020, he signed an over-all-deal with Netflix Animation.
+In October 2020, he signed an over-all-deal with Netflix.
 He directed the Immigration music video for the Emmy Award-winning series We the People, and wrote and directed the Annie (Best TV Animated Show & Best TV Music) and Emmy (Best Writing, Best Promo, Best Sound and Individual Achievement for Color) Award-winning Maya and the Three, a nine episode animated limited series for Netflix Animation.
 He had been developing a follow-up series to Maya set in the same universe for Netflix titled Kung Fu Space Punch, however, it was scrapped in 2022 along with many other planned animated series.
-He was also set to direct an original animated film titled I, Chihuahua from a script he wrote with Gabriel "Fluffy" Iglesias.
+He was also set to direct an original animated film titled I, Chihuahua from a script he wrote with Gabriel Iglesias.
 However, the film was cancelled in April 2024, due to creative differences.
+In February 2026, it was announced that the film got revived by United Kingdom studio Snafu Pictures.
+In May 2026, it was announced that the film distribution rights would be shopped to different studios during the Marché du Film 2026.

 In December 2024 and February 2025, Gutierrez hinted that he and Equihua had meetings with The Walt Disney Company on a potential new project.
+In April 2026, Gutierrez confirmed that he was developing a new animated project for Disney hinting that it is "based on an IP they own".

-On June 20, 2025, it was announced that Gutierrez was developing an original animated independent film La Venganza Rodríguez at Spanish animation studio Hampa Studio.
+On June 20, 2025, it was announced that Gutierrez was developing an original animated independent short film La Venganza Rodríguez at Spanish animation studio Hampa Studio.

-On July 4, 2025, Gutierrez announced El Guapo vs. the Narco Vampires, an adult animated pilot in collaboration with Ánima Estudios who will be shopped to streamers and studios.
+On July 4, 2025, Gutierrez announced El Guapo vs. the Narco Vampires, an adult animated pilot in collaboration with Ánima Estudios that would be shopped to streamers and studios.
+The pilot debuted in January 2026.

+In December 2025, Gutierrez teased that he was developing a Speedy Gonzales feature film at Warner Bros.
+Pictures Animation.
+The project was greenlit at Warner Bros.
+Pictures Animation on January 16, 2026.

+In May 2026, Prime Video announced the production of Gutierrez's animated project Punky Duck as a part of the GenAI Creators' Fund, an Amazon MGM Studios initiative for integrating artificial intelligence to professional animation pipelines including the use of generative AI tools.
+In a statement to Cartoon Brew, Gutierrez said that he would be cautious with artificial intelligence, saying, "artists driving tech, and not the other way around, is my goal."
+The announcement was met with backlash from his fans on social media, with many calling him a sell out after his long career in the animation industry and his history of supporting artists' rights.
+Gutierrez backed out of the project days after the announcement, saying on X: "My sincerest apology to those I upset.
+I promise to do better moving forward."